geerlingguy/ansible-role-logstash/README.md

 An Ansible Role that installs Logstash on RedHat/CentOS Debian/Ubuntu.

+Note that this role installs a syslog grok pattern by default; if you want to add more filters, please add them inside the `/etc/logstash/conf.d/` directory.
+As an example, you could create a file named `11-nginx-access.conf` with the appropriate grok filter and restart logstash to start using it.
+Test your grok regex using the [Grok Debugger](http://grokdebug.herokuapp.com/).

 ## Requirements

 Though other methods are possible, this role is made to work with Elasticsearch as a backend for storing log messages.